- slide 1 of 4

 - slide 4 of 4

-- Again, teach children how to handle the headphones properly
+- Teach children how to handle the headphones properly

 - Demonstrate where the headphones get plugged in.
-(Again a star on the port may help young computer users).
+(A star on the port may help young computer users).

 - Demonstrate where to store the headphones when finished.

 Overall, using these tips will get your students using the computer independently.
-In Kindergarten you will get student's coming in at all levels of computer literacy and letter/spelling knowledge.
-Knowing this from my classroom experience, I wanted to share some great ideas to get you started.
+In kindergarten you will get students coming in at all levels of computer literacy and letter/spelling knowledge.

 In this series we look at the benefits of using computers to students, managing computer time, using the computer in the morning message, and share some good computer websites for primary students.